Free-rider problem: Economic issues

+Open communities

+Open Standards, Open Source and Open Data are now a huge part of our economy, and all share a version of this problem.
+Propagated by the internet, our digital economy has made it easy to copy and distribute information.
+Projects from operating systems to content management systems have been developed and maintained by a small group of contributors.
+Meanwhile a much larger number of individuals, companies, and governments benefit.
+This happens often without acknowledgement, let alone contributing back to the project.
+This dynamic has led to sustainability concerns, as core maintainers face burnout and underfunding despite the critical infrastructure role these digital public goods play.
+Scholars and advocates have highlighted the need for new models—such as public funding, corporate contributions, or support from government institutions.

 Economic and political solutions

 Assurance contracts

-An assurance contract is a contract in which participants make a binding pledge to contribute to building a public good, contingent on a quorum of a predetermined size being reached.
-Otherwise the good is not provided and any monetary contributions are refunded.
+An assurance contract is a contract in which participants make a binding pledge to contribute to building a public good, contingent on a quorum of a predetermined size being reached, otherwise the good is not provided and any monetary contributions are refunded.

 A dominant assurance contract is a variation in which an entrepreneur creates the contract and refunds the initial pledge plus an additional sum of money if the quorum is not reached.
 The entrepreneur profits by collecting a fee if the quorum is reached and the good is provided.
-In game-theoretic terms this makes pledging to build the public good a dominant strategy: the best move is to pledge to the contract regardless of the actions of others.
+In terms of game theory, this makes pledging to build the public good a dominant strategy: the best move is to abide by the contract regardless of the actions of others.